Shows & Tickets

 The Niceties at the Geffen Playhouse

-As a way to engage staff, board, artists and community members, two programs have been developed to continue dialogue and thought-provoking conversation.
+As a way to engage staff, board, artists and community members, two programs were developed to continue dialogue and thought-provoking conversation.

 COMMUNITY & CONVERSATIONS

 In-depth conversations centered around diversity, equity, and inclusion in all facets of theater-making.
 Geffen Playhouse has hosted four events since January 2021.
-Past guest speakers include Snehal Desai (Executive Director of East/West Players) and Clint Ramos (Tony Award-winning designer).
+Past guest speakers include Snehal Desai (Executive Director of East/West Players), Kristin Sakoda (Executive Director of Los Angeles County Department of Arts and Culture), and Clint Ramos (Tony Award-winning designer).

 A reading initiative and speaker series for Geffen Playhouse staff, board, community partners and artists.
 Past guest speakers include Kamilah Forbes (award winning director & producer), the late Greg Tate (writer, musician, and producer), and Marc Bamuthi Joseph (poet, dancer, playwright & TED Fellow).